DB Node Installation

 Uncomment and update the Environment line.

-Note that with the srp-db-connect line specified as dbi:Pg:;dbname=n2in the connection to the database should be direct over local socket, with the user postgres.
+Note that with the ivr-db-connect line specified as dbi:Pg:;dbname=n2in the connection to the database should be direct over local socket, with the user postgres.
 No password is required.
 However if this is not appropriate (e.g. because a TCP connection via HAProxy is required), then update the connection parameters and configure the host and user as required.
 Ideally do not configure the password in the systemd script.

-To have the script connect securely to the SRP database is to create a ~/.pgpass file for connecting to postgres with content that defines the password for the user/host/port configuration passed to the script.
-For example if the database connection is on localhost on port 5433, and is connected to using the user n2srp_owner, a .pgpass file with the following content:
+To have the script connect securely to the database is to create a ~/.pgpass file for connecting to postgres with content that defines the password for the user/host/port configuration passed to the script.
+For example if the database connection is on localhost on port 5433, and is connected to using the user n2ivr_owner, a .pgpass file with the following content:

 systemctl enable n2sip-db-remove-old-snapshots.timer